dreadpon/godot_spatial_gardener/reference/TUTORIAL_QUICK_START.md

 ## Plugin Setup
 You should have Godot engine installed; if not, you can download it from the [official website.](https://godotengine.org/download)

-Recommended version is [3.4.2 and can be easily found on Godot's GitHub](https://github.com/godotengine/godot/releases), however, most 3.x versions should be supported.
-Godot 4 is not supported at the moment.
+Minimum and most compatible version is [3.4.2 and can be easily found on Godot's GitHub](https://github.com/godotengine/godot/releases/tag/3.4.2-stable).

 ![t_pt1_001_godot_older_download](https://i.postimg.cc/sgjxVHJn/t-pt1-001-godot-older-download.jpg)

-Grab a copy of the showcase project from [GitHub](https://github.com/dreadpon/godot_spatial_gardener).
+Grab a copy of the demo project from [GitHub](https://github.com/dreadpon/godot_spatial_gardener).
 Open the page, go to `Releases`, find the latest version and download the `godot_spatial_gardener_demo.zip`.

 ![t_pt1_002_plugin_demo_download](https://i.postimg.cc/DwxZmQj7/t-pt1-002-plugin-demo-download.jpg)